 Implementing change requires accurate awareness of others, recognizing what they are going through, and the personal strengths they contribute to change efforts.
 It also necessitates very good self-awareness and comfort with reflecting on personal strengths and shortcomings around change.
 Without understanding one’s own Style and how it comes across to others, effective communication is challenging, and communication is at the very heart of successful change.

-SOCIAL STYLE training helps people become aware of their own behavior and how they are perceived by others.
+SOCIAL STYLE change management training helps people become aware of their own behavior and how they are perceived by others.
 Critically, they learn how to recognize the behavioral styles and strengths of others, and how to communicate with them in ways that lead to understanding and acceptance.